Chris Hatcher (American football)

 Chris Hatcher (born February 18, 1973) is an American football coach and former player.
-He is the head football coach at Samford University, a position he has held since 2014.
+He is the former head football coach at Samford University, a position he held from 2014 to 2025.
 Hatcher served as the head football coach at Valdosta State University from 2000 to 2006, Georgia Southern University from 2007 to 2009, and Murray State University from 2010 to 2014.
 His Valdosta State Blazers won the NCAA Division II Football Championship in 2004.
 Hatcher played college football as a quarterback at Valdosta State from 1991 to 1994.

 Playing career

 A two-time All-American quarterback at Valdosta State University, Hatcher threw for 11,363 yards and 121 touchdowns during his stellar career.
 During his senior year in 1994, he led the Blazers to their first-ever postseason berth, advancing to the quarterfinals.
 When his career was completed, Hatcher set 29 VSU passing and total offense records.
 Among the national records he once set were a 68.5 career completion percentage and streak of 20 straight completions in a game against New Haven.

 Hatcher was also successful in the classroom.
 Twice he received the Gulf South Conference’s Commissioner’s Trophy (which is awarded to the league’s Most Outstanding Student-Athlete).
 He finished his senior year by winning several national honors including: the NCAA Top Eight Award, the CoSIDA Academic All-America National Player of the Year and a postgraduate scholarship from the National Football Foundation and College Football Hall of Fame.
 In 1994, he won the Harlon Hill Trophy, awarded to the NCAA Division II National Player of the Year.
 Hatcher graduated from Valdosta State in 1995.